asu-trans-ai-lab/grid2demand/README.md

 Gird2demand is an open-source trip generation and distribution tool for teaching transportation planning and applications.
 It generates zone-to-zone travel demand based on alphanumeric grid zones.
-Users can obtain zone-to-zone travel demand with a few lines of python code based on OpenStreetMap and OSM2GMNS.
+Users can obtain zone-to-zone and node-to-node travel demand with a few lines of python code based on OpenStreetMap and OSM2GMNS.

 >   **Contents**

--   **Introduction**
+-   **Introduction and Background Knowledge**

 -   **What is grid2demand?**